qlik-oss/corectl/docs/corectl_raw.md

 ## corectl raw

-Send Http API Request to Qlik Sense Cloud editions
+Send Http API Request to Qlik Sense SaaS

 ### Synopsis

-Send Http API Request to Qlik Sense Cloud editions.
+Send Http API Request to Qlik Sense Saas.
 Query parameters are specified using the --query flag, a body can be specified using one of the body flags (body, body-file or body-values)

 ```
 corectl raw <get/put/patch/post/delete> v1/url [flags]